lfschenone/pixelmural/README.md

 Bugs
 ----
-* When repainting a pixel by clicking on its exact border, the pencil doesn't erase it, instead it updates it to the same color.
 * Spectrum bug: when selecting a color, if you click the pencil or the mural directly after, the color isn't updated.
 This is contrary to the documented behaviour, and may be related to https://github.com/bgrins/spectrum/issues/301
 * When painting too many pixels, the bucket erases instead of painting!
 There is a bugfix in place that simply limits the amount of pixels that the bucket can paint.
 * The null value is transmitted to the server as an empty string.
 * Facebook names with special characters have encoding issues.
-* Minor displacements when zooming
+* Minor displacement when zooming
+* Major displacement when moving with touch.
+The problem is with mural.centerX and mural.centerY

 Tasks
 -----